 During her time as an activist, one of the challenges Dogra faced was getting the spotlight for a short period of time and then having people move on from the issues.
 Dogra said she overcame that by “Keeping people’s interest and attention on a variety of issues and making people understand how different issues intersect is a challenge.”
 Dogra advice to people who have a desire to learn is to nurture your desire to learn.
 Do some research, find people whose work you respect and learn from them.
 It’s okay to make mistakes as long as you accept them as an opportunity to grow and reflect.”

-Dogra believes in order to get involved in human rights it’s important to have a support system and practise self care.
-She said “Getting involved in human rights issues can be very heavy and a strain on your mental health so establish a support network and learn how to practice self-care.”
-The next women’s march here in Toronto will be held in Saturday Jan.
+Dogra believes in order to get involved in human rights it’s important to have a support system and practise self-care.
+She said, “Getting involved in human rights issues can be very heavy and a strain on your mental health so establish a support network and learn how to practice self-care.”
+The next women’s march here in Toronto will be held on Saturday, Jan.
 20